Cardiomyopathy - peripartum; Cardiomyopathy - pregnancy

 Peripartum cardiomyopathy is a form of dilated cardiomyopathy in which no other cause of heart weakening can be found.

-It may occur in childbearing women of any age, but it is most common after age 30.
+It may occur in pregnant people of any age, but it is most common after age 30.

 Risk factors for the condition include:

 - Feeling of heart racing or skipping beats (palpitations)